khanhhuy288/ml-diabetes-classification/README.md

 # ISP2-Lernen
-Comparison and visualization of classical machine learning models on a dataset.
+Predictive analysis and data visualization of a dataset on diabetes patient records using various machine learning models.
+Written with Python, scikit-learn, Seaborn, Keras